 Accounting course for office workers, small-business accountants and owners, and those interested in the double-entry accounting system.
-Work includes development of basic principles underlying accounting procedures and discussion of
+Work includes development of basic principles underlying accounting procedures and discussion of techniques and records used in analyzing, classifying, recording, summarizing and reporting business transactions.
+Computers and other materials as appropriate will be utilized in the course.

-103 INTRODUCTION TO BUSINESS 3 (3-0)
+103 INTRODUCTION TO BUSINESS